tymyrddin/red-app/source/index.rst

 A canopy of apple-blossom
 ===================================================

-TL/DR: Many web applications can still easily be exploited to gain unauthorized access to sensitive data and web servers.
+TL/DR: Many web applications can still easily be exploited to gain unauthorised access to sensitive data and web servers.
 Threats include SQL Injection, Code Injection, XSS, and Cookie poisoning.

 And if not for that and shared hosting is used, there may be access via a vulnerable neighbour.
 Or maybe the server